 The Miss Rodeo USA Association is proud to represent the International Professional Rodeo Association for over five decades.
-Young ladies from around the nation have competed and won the coveted title that is awarded each January at the International Finals Rodeo in Oklahoma City, Oklahoma.
+Young ladies from around the nation have competed and won the coveted title that is awarded each January at the International Finals Rodeo in Guthrie, Oklahoma.
 Through the love of rodeo, generous sponsorships, and embracing our heritage while focusing on our future, the Miss Rodeo USA Association hopes to continue to grow and offer the opportunity of a lifetime to cowgirls across the USA.

 Jessie Lynn Nichols of Prattville, Alabama, was crowned Miss Rodeo USA 2022 at the 52nd Annual International Finals Rodeo (IFR52) in Guthrie, Oklahoma, on January 16th.
 This annual event is sanctioned by the International Professional Rodeo Association (IPRA) and The Miss Rodeo USA Association.

 Miss Nichols represented the Limestone County Sheriff’s Rodeo (Athens, Alabama) and was one of fifteen rodeo queen contestants vying for the title of Miss Rodeo USA.
 She is a member of the Cherokee Nation of Oklahoma, the daughter of Bryan and Sherri Nichols (native Oklahomans), a graduate of Auburn University with a Bachelor of Science in Agriculture Communications and Master of Science in Agri-Science Education.
 Jessie Lynn has also been accepted into Auburn University’s College of Education Career and Technical Education Ph.D. program.